M3Unify Online Help

 Currently, tracks cannot be dragged from the "Downloaded" track list.

-Drag tracks or playlists from iTunes or Files from the Finder to M3Unify
+Drag tracks or playlists from Music or iTunes or Files from the Finder to M3Unify

-Some items may be rejected: Tracks dragged from iTunes whose associated files are missing ("dead" tracks) or are not local (Apple Music and iTunes Match tracks in the cloud, or Shared Library tracks, for example) have no accessible files and will be rejected after the drag.
+Some items may be rejected: Dragged tracks whose associated files are missing ("dead" tracks) or are not local (streamed Apple Music and Cloud Music Library tracks, or Shared Library tracks, for example) have no accessible files and will be rejected after the drag.

 - Audio files (and folders containing them) can be dragged to M3Unify's icon in the Finder, its icon in the Dock, or opened using the Finder's "Open With..." command.